snake-charmer-devs/snake-charmer/README.md

 [http://localhost:8834/](http://localhost:8834/)

 This will take you to a fully-kitted-out IPython Notebook server.
+Open the "Hello World" notebook in there, to see a full list of installed packages.

 *If you're already a Vagrant user, be aware that Snake Charmer's Vagrantfile will attempt to install the [vagrant-vbguest](https://github.com/dotless-de/vagrant-vbguest/) plugin automatically.*

-On a VM that's already been fully configured, `vagrant up` will just restart it and check a few components are up to date, without going through the full install process.
+On a VM that's already been fully configured, `vagrant up` will just restart it, without going through the full install process.

 You can log into the server via